 York Region Rapid Transit Corporation

-EllisDon, as part of a Design-Build joint venture, will design and build the 4.2km long vivaNext bus rapidway in Vaughan along Highway 7 from Highway 400 east to Bowes Road.
+EllisDon, as part of a Design-Build joint venture, designed and built the 4.2km long vivaNext bus rapidway in Vaughan along Highway 7 from Highway 400 east to Bowes Road.
 This segment of the rapidway is part of a larger strategy to connect York Region with the Greater Toronto Area via the Toronto Transit Commission and other transit systems, and improve the local economy by providing a platform for future growth.

-The rapidway requires extensive amounts of road widening in order to accommodate the dedicated centre bus lanes.
-As a result of the widening, the project also involves utility relocations, a two-lane widening of the existing 150-meter span of the MacMillan Bridge, the construction of culvert headwalls, road reconstruction, new storm systems, and over 1,600 meters of retaining walls.
-In order to allow the transit system to operate efficiently, the project also includes the installation of transit signal priority systems, GPS-equipped buses, fare machines and security surveillance in order to improve customer satisfaction and safety.
+The rapidway required extensive amounts of road widening in order to accommodate the dedicated centre bus lanes.
+As a result of the widening, the project also involved utility relocations, a two-lane widening of the existing 150-meter span of the MacMillan Bridge, the construction of culvert headwalls, road reconstruction, new storm systems, and over 1,600 meters of retaining walls.
+In order to allow the transit system to operate efficiently, the project also included the installation of transit signal priority systems, GPS-equipped buses, fare machines and security surveillance in order to improve customer satisfaction and safety.

-This segment consists of four glazed structural steel platform shelters and the large Vaughan Metropolitan Centre (VMC) Station at Highway 7 and Millway Street.
-The VMC Station will tie into Vaughan’s new subway station at the terminus of the Toronto-York Spadina Subway Extension.
+This segment consisted of four glazed structural steel platform shelters and the large Vaughan Metropolitan Centre (VMC) Station at Highway 7 and Millway Street.
+The VMC Station ties into Vaughan’s new subway station at the terminus of the Toronto-York Spadina Subway Extension.